No jail for footballer who attacked woman in Melbourne laneway

 Jackson Williams, 21, instead left Victoria’s County Court with a two-and-a-half year community corrections order over the “violent and random” attack that left his victim so shaken that she moved away from Victoria.

-“What you did shattered her sense of confidence, security and safety,” Judge Mandy Fox said in sentencing today.
+“What you did shattered her sense of confidence, security and safety,” Judge Mandy Fox said in sentencing on Wednesday.

 “She screamed and did her best to resist you but you were much bigger and stronger than she was.